Local development with Catalyst

 DAPR_HTTP_ENDPOINT: <your-project-http-url>

-The file is generated only based on the App IDs in Catalyst, and doesn't contain any local app information.
 You are expected to populate the following values to make this work locally:

 - Update